browserengineering/book/book/text.md

 Word by word
 ============

-In the last chapter, the `layout` function looped over the text character-by-character and moved to the next line whenever we ran out of space.
+In [Chapter 2](graphics.md), the `layout` function looped over the text character by character and moved to the next line whenever we ran out of space.
 That's appropriate in Chinese, where each character more or less *is* a word.
 But in English you can't move to the next line in the middle of a word.
 Instead, we need to lay out the text one word at